 Students completing the program in two years are required to complete a summer internship at the end of their first year, unless they are returning to a previous employer such as a central bank or ministry of finance.
 In that case, there is the flexibility to do research or work on a project for their employer.
 The internship requirement will be satisfied in most cases by being an intern at a financial institution or, in very limited cases, by being a research assistant for a research project supervised by a faculty member.
 The MFin program provides extensive assistance to help identify a broad range of internship opportunities both in the U.S. and around the world.

-Generally, no. The program is designed to be completed on a full time basis.
+No. The program is designed to be completed on a full time basis.
 Our classes are taught during the day and full-time students take four or five courses per semester.
-Given the logistics, the only possibility for part time enrollment would be for students who already work in the Princeton area and would be able to attend courses during the day.
-Part-time students are expected to take a minimum of two classes per semester, and a maximum of four years (eight semesters) to complete the program.
-Full-time employment off-campus is not allowed while you are an enrolled student of the Graduate School.
+Full or Part-time employment off-campus is not allowed while you are an enrolled student of the Graduate School.

 As tuition increases a little each year, please visit the tuition section of Graduate School website.
 Tuition is due for first semester October 15 and second semester March 15.

 Many applicants, most of whom are well-qualified, want an explanation if they are turned down for admission.
 If an application is denied, it is not possible for us to go back and review applications to justify the denial or offer advice on improving a future application.
 All materials are returned to the Graduate School by the department once the admission decisions are made, and are not available for further review.
 In many cases, the only answer is that we are unable to offer admission to many qualified applicants given the desired size of our program.
 We encourage you to apply again if you were not successful the first time although, please understand this does not mean you are automatically offered admission.